This is a relatively common question.

 There May Be Even More to Email than IPs and Addresses

-For example the name of the computer I’m typing on right now is “NOTENQUAD”.
-That’s how I identify it on my local network, and a simple setting in computer properties to setup.
+For example, the name of the computer I’m typing on right now is “NOTENQUAD”.
+That’s how I identify it on my local network.
+Naming your computer is achieved in a simple setting in computer properties.

-When I send email using my desktop email program it is possible that the name – “NOTENQUAD” in my case – will be included in the email headers.
+When I send email using my desktop email program, it is possible that the name – “NOTENQUAD” in my case – is included in the email headers.
 This happens either as an association with the IP address on my local network (NOTENQUAD is the name assigned to the machine’s local IP address), or it’s simply included as a standalone header by the email program.